|

 foster one.
 If you can't keep a horse, you can sponsor one at a horse rescue

 facility or a retirement farm to help pay for his upkeep.
-You can also join
+Lastly, raise

 awareness, you'd be amazed on how many people don't know this going on.
 The